Small Group Ministry

 - Listening: Deep listening is a gift for both the speaker and the listener.
 A connection forms when we share and give this gift to each other.

 - Community: Small groups meet the need for connection and intimacy that is both a hunger in our society and essential to the ongoing life of a religious community.
+The spirit of community that develops in a group radiates outward, increasing the members’ connection to Emerson and to society at large.

 - Learning: People come to the church seeking spiritual growth, seeking to know themselves better, to grow into their understanding of the world, and to ponder the age old questions of faith: how to live, what to believe, how to act, what meanings we can decipher from the mystery of life.

 - Service: A life of faith is a life of service.
 As human beings, we seek to be of use, and a healthy congregation needs to provide avenues through which we may serve.
+Each group agrees to take on some kind of service in the church and another in the community.

 What are Small Group sessions like?